Nativity in Black: A Tribute to Black Sabbath: Information

 The album was certified Gold by the RIAA on 4 December 2000.
 Bob Chiappardi of Concrete Marketing was executive producer for the album.
 Megadeth's cover of "Paranoid" received a Grammy nomination in 1995 for 'Best Metal Performance'.
+This track also famously ends with drummer Nick Menza not stopping at the end of the song and Dave Mustaine yelling at him until he does.